 'Umbrella Academy,' 'Juno' star Elliot Page comes out as transgender

-The Oscar-nominated actor, formerly known as Ellen Page, announced he is transgender via Instagram on Tuesday.
+The Oscar-nominated actor, formerly known as Ellen Page, announced he is transgender via social media on Tuesday.

 LGBTQ PRIDE